Skip to main content

 To assign this role to a user:

-1. Log in to the Microsoft Azure portal as at least a Privileged Role Administrator or Global Administrator.
+1. Log in to the Microsoft Entra ID admin center as at least a Privileged Role Administrator or Global Administrator.

 2. Go to the Microsoft Entra ID directory and from the left navigation, click Roles and administrators.